Food Products As Sources of Nutrition

 Food scientists constantly come up with new food products, make food safer and develop better ways to preserve and package it; they always deal with food as soon as it reaches the dinner table of ordinary consumers.
 Thanks to this, job opportunities in food science are almost limitless because of the need for these professionals to create new food products for grocery stores, restaurants and other retail food establishments.
 These scientists are usually very detail oriented and must work well with others in a team environment to achieve their goals.
 Because of the need of these professionals in the food industry, they are usually working in research and development facilities as well.
 As long as there is food to be processed, manufactured and eaten, there will always be jobs in food science.

 The field of food science covers almost everything that has to do with food manufacturing, processing and sale.
 You can study how animals are fed and what goes into their meat or milk; you can also study how supermarkets store their products and how they use packaging techniques that hold up over time.
 Processed meat and dairy are just some examples of the types of products that are created by these scientists.
-Aside from meat and dairy, these graduates can also work in research and development on things like genetically modified foods, fat-free foods and even foods that are considering organic.
+Aside from meat and dairy, these graduates can also work in research and development on things like genetically modified foods, fat-free foods and even organic foods.
 In addition, they can also work in animal feed facilities and in hospitals where food products are produced and tested before being distributed to consumers.

 As more food products are manufactured and eaten, fats in them become a big problem.
 During the middle ages, fats were not part of the everyday meals people ate, since it was associated with Christianity because it is believed that fats will lead to death.
 However, it is now part of everyday diets because it provides energy to perform certain tasks or to fight off colds.
 People with diabetes or high blood pressure should definitely avoid fats in their diet, since fats will make their blood vessels to clog.
 Fats can be avoided by choosing lean meats and eating plenty of fruits and vegetables.